-I did list a few other small gripes in the monitor section of my NordicTrack RW900 review here.
+A few smaller complaints exist, which I cover in the monitor section of my NordicTrack RW900 review here.

 The RW500 Rower is built with an oversized steel seat rail to support a smooth, sturdy rowing stroke.

-A strap is used instead of a chain on the pull mechanism to reduce noise, but the strap is made to last and showed no signs of fraying or breaking from extended use.
+A strap is used instead of a chain on the pull mechanism to reduce noise.
+It wasn’t fraying yet that I noticed despite over 2 years of daily use.

-The RW500 has a very smooth rowing stroke and is fairly quiet.
-The magnetic resistance is virtually silent but the air resistance will make some noise.
+The magnetic component is virtually silent but the air resistance will make some noise.

 The ergonomic, molded seat and “SoftTouch” ergonomic handle are comfortable enough to use for long rowing sessions, although some people do say their butt starts to hurt a bit and they may get a few blisters in the beginning from the handle.

 I wrote an article about how to prevent rowing butt pain and you can use workout gloves if you are concerned with blisters.

 The footrests have pivoting pedals so you can adjust your heel/foot orientation.
 They comfortably fit any shoe size and the oversized adjustable nylon foot straps adjust quickly and easily over your shoe.